19hours/sg-statutes/Acts/Coroners Act.md

 (4) The State Coroner may authorise or appoint any person to assist him in the exercise of his functions and duties under this Act whether generally or in any particular case.

-(5) Where the State Coroner is temporarily unable, whether by illness, absence or any other reason, to perform his functions and duties for any period, the Chief District Judge appointed under the Subordinate Courts ActState Courts Act may appoint another Coroner to act as State Coroner for that period.
+(5) Where the State Coroner is temporarily unable, whether by illness, absence or any other reason, to perform his functions and duties for any period, the Presiding Judge of the State Courts appointed under the State Courts Act may appoint another Coroner to act as State Coroner for that period.

 [Act 5 of 2014 wef 07/03/2014]

+[Act 5 of 2014 wef 14/04/2014]

 (6) All appointments made under subsection (1) shall be published in theGazette.